CiscoDevNet/terraform-provider-aci/docs/list-resources/relation_from_any_to_provider_contract.md

 ## Example Usage ##

 The configuration snippet below shows an example for Relation From Any To Provider Contract with only required attributes.
+This snippet retrieves a list of all Relation From Any To Provider Contract objects.

 ```hcl
 list "aci_relation_from_any_to_provider_contract" "example" {